elliot-wolf/mlb-attendance-plotting/README.md

 yearly_df = process_yearly(games, weather, census, team = None, year = None)
 ```

-If you want data on a daily basis, run the following code.
+If you want data on a daily basis (does not include census data), run the following code.
 Team and Year arguments are optional:
 ```sh
 daily_df = process_daily(games, weather, team = None, year = None)
 ```